niegit/nie-lab-mkdocs/docs/labs/networking/watchguard-firewall-setup.md

 ## Pre-Requisites
 - A computer with an accessible Ethernet port
-- WatchGuard System Manager (WSM) installed
+- WatchGuard System Manager (WSM) installed on a PC
-- {{ devices.firewall.type }} or other model
+- {{ devices.firewall.type }} or other WatchGuard Firewall model
 - A location to store your configuration files
+- 🌐 Internet Access - **be sure to use the Lab WAN for Internet**

 ---

 ## Power On and Get Connected
+1. Power on the Network Rack and ensure devices have power.
-1. Plug cable into **LAN** (port 1) of the {{ devices.firewall.type }} and into your NIC.
+2. Plug cable into **LAN** (port 1) of the {{ devices.firewall.type }} and into your NIC.
+2. Plug the dedicated **Green LAB WAN Uplink** cable into the **WAN** (port 0) of the {{ devices.firewall.type }}.
 2. WatchGuard provides a DHCP server by default (`{{ devices.firewall.default_subnet}}`) so make sure your **NIC is set to DHCP** or within the subnet. _May need to disable docking station NIC if you're also uplinked through it._
 3. Run `ipconfig` to check if you received an IP in the subnet.
 4. Default login: `{{ devices.firewall.default_web_address}}`.
     - Your browser may block the connection due to SSL certificate: click **Advanced** and **Continue** to {{ devices.firewall.default_web_address}} (unsafe) to get to GUI.
     - Credentials: defaults are `{{ devices.firewall.default_admin_account }}`.

-5. Add instructions on resetting the firewall if the previous lab user didn't do it at the end.
+    !!! note "Resetting WatchGuard Firewall"
+        The previous lab user(s) should have reset the firewall when finished, but if they did not, it's a quick process to do.
+Please jump to the end of this guide to the [final steps](#final-steps) portion to wipe the firewall.
+Once done, then please continue from this step.

 ---